-Since opening its doors fifteen years ago this July 30, the Smithsonian National Postal Museum has welcomed millions of visitors eager to view its exhibits and enjoy its programs.
+Since opening its doors in 1993, the Smithsonian National Postal Museum has welcomed millions of visitors eager to view its exhibits and enjoy its programs.
 However, the NPM’s collection of 5.9 million postal and philatelic objects—the second largest in the Smithsonian system—is much older than the museum.
 It all began in the 1880s with a single photograph and a pane of Confederate stamps.

 The ‘Post Office Pembina’ Photograph